Why It Works

 - Toasted breadcrumbs strengthen the emulsion and also provide a hint of crunch.

-- 3 tablespoons (45ml) Colatura, plus extra as needed (see note)
+3 tablespoons (45ml) colatura, plus extra as needed (see notes)

 In a small skillet, combine breadcrumbs and 1 tablespoon (15ml) olive oil, and cook over medium-low heat, stirring occasionally, until toasted and golden brown, 5 to 7 minutes.
 Transfer breadcrumbs to a small bowl, and season lightly with salt.
 Set aside.